Snowfable/home-ed-resources/index.md

 University course on special relativity, general relativity and quantum theory.
 Run at University of Pittsburgh by John D. Norton and Gal Ben Porath.
 [Link here.](http://www.pitt.edu/~jdnorton/teaching/HPS_0410/index.html)

 ## Encounter Edu
 STEM Live lessons on global topics on various sciences like marine biology, coding and more.
 Also available are teacher resources, multimedia and STEAM activities to do.
+Educators will need to sign up in order to ask questions in advance or to ask in chat during live sessions.
 [Encounter here.](https://encounteredu.com)

 ## English Chess Federation